 The correlation between findings of endoscopic studies, and the relative incidence of clinically significant serious upper GI events has not been established.
-Serious clinically significant upper GI bleeding has been observed in patients receiving celecoxib in controlled and open-labeled trials, albeit infrequently (see section 4.4).
+Serious clinically significant upper GI bleeding has been observed in patients receiving celecoxib in controlled and open-labeled trials, albeit infrequently (see Section 4.4 Special warnings and precautions for use, GI Effects).